annarsama/DataJobs_AI/README.md

 ## Description
 ## The folders

-The first folder (link) represents the application with the LLM-based agents and the Streamlit front-end.
+The [first folder](https://github.com/cvarrei/DataJobs_AI/tree/main/Application) includes the front-end application files with the LLM-based agents and the Streamlit front-end.
 There is also the necessary to create a virtual environment with dependencies and the Docker image of the application.

-The second folder (link) represents the extraction, transformation (cleaning/normalisation of the different columns and feature engineering) and then the loading into a data warehouse created with SQLite.
+The [second folder](https://github.com/cvarrei/DataJobs_AI/tree/main/ETL%20%26%20DataWarehouse%20Management) represents the extraction, transformation (cleaning/normalisation of the different columns and feature engineering) and then the loading into a data warehouse created with SQLite.

-The third folder includes the web scrapping files for the job-offers.
+The [third folder](https://github.com/cvarrei/DataJobs_AI/tree/main/Web%20Scraping)https://github.com/cvarrei/DataJobs_AI/tree/main/Web%20Scraping includes the web scrapping files for the job-offers.